FAQs

 The process to use Deregulation is very simple.
 Third party suppliers or ESCOS as they are sometimes called work with deregulated states as well as the utility to supply lower rates on electricity.
 Deregulation has been established for their residents and business owners so they can take advantage of more competitive rates on electricity.
 Third party suppliers and consultants are heavily regulated and approved by the state’s Public Service Commission.

+When you are with the local utility for your electricity you are charged by the utility for the delivery portion (transportation of the electric) and the supply portion (actual electric).
 There are two charges that show up on your bill, one for the delivery (about 20% of your bill) and one for the supply (about 80% of your bill).
 When you choose a third party supplier they take over the supply portion of your bill and the local utility will continue to deliver the electricity.
+You will continue to pay the local utility the delivery charge and you will now pay the third party supplier the supply charge.
+You will still receive one bill from the utility.
+You will pay the utility for the third party suppliers’ charge and the utility will then pay the supplier.
+It’s seamless, there is virtually no switching!

 COMPETITION AMONG THE LOCAL UTILITY AND SUPPLIERS